2018

 PARTNERS

-The Sounds of California: Bayview program was produced in partnership with: Bayview Opera House, Radio Bilingüe, Smithsonian Center for Folklife & Cultural Heritage.
+The Sounds of California: Bayview program was produced in partnership with: Bayview Opera House, Radio Bilingüe, and the Smithsonian Center for Folklife & Cultural Heritage.

 The Sounds of California: Bayview program was made possible with support from the James Irvine Foundation and the San Francisco Arts Commission.